 Encryption

-It is no secret that SaaS Spacelift is hosted on AWS.
-All the data sources we are using (S3, Databases, SNS Topics, SQS Queues) are encrypted at rest using AWS KMS keys with restricted and audited access.
+SaaS Spacelift is hosted on AWS, with all data sources (S3, databases, SNS Topics, SQS Queues) encrypted at rest using AWS KMS keys with restricted and audited access.
 The entire data is encrypted at rest and in transit, and all traffic is handled using secure transport protocols, apart from the infra-VPC traffic between the load balancer and the webserver, which is protected by a very restrictive AWS security group.

 Customer secrets are extra encrypted at rest, in a way that should withstand even an internal attacker.